Who are You? Who am I?

 Can you imagine what innovation might emerge if we diverted our time and mental energy away from personal optics and toward bringing about a real reduction in net human suffering?

-Even if we were capable of tackling the burgeoning issue of our deficits in self-reflection, our bloated self-concepts, and our deceptive self-presentations, we come to yet another problem: the [mis]understanding of what constitutes “helping”.
+Even if we were capable of tackling the burgeoning issue of our personal psychological deficits, we come to yet another problem: the relational [mis]understanding of what constitutes “helping”.

 Perhaps, ‘help’ is not about being in some position of epistemic, economic, or moral authority such that one reaches down to ‘help’ others in need.
 “Help” is dynamic.
 It’s reciprocal or bi-directional.
 It means working with others such that the co-production & co-consumption of value emerges.

 Getting back to the initial questions at hand: Who are you?
 Who am I?

-Here’s the thing about that question: It appears to imply a bounded set of solutions, none of which contain a sufficient answer.
-So, perhaps I can elaborate on ‘who I am not’, but asserting some half-ass formulation of ‘who I am’, feels conceptually and perceptually dishonest.
+Here’s the thing about that question: It implies a bounded set of solutions, none of which contain a sufficient answer.
+So, I can elaborate on ‘who I am not’, but asserting some invalid formulation of ‘who I am’, feels conceptually and perceptually dishonest.

 I am because we are(?).
 And I would be a whole lot better at being whoever “I am” at any given moment if we could all stop trying to capture, distill, and inscribe those moments on our LinkedIn profiles.
 Maybe it would be better time spent if, instead, we began intentionally paying attention to and learning from, the present experience of being and becoming.